 Things to do in alice springs

-Alice Springs and Central Australia are the heart of Australia.
+Alice Springs is the heart of Australia.
 You can spend weeks here exploring.
 Contact the great people at Tourism Central Australia for suggestions.
 A few of our favourite tips from the locals are given below.

 The overland telegraph.
 One of Australia's greatest seldom told stories.
 Bigger than the NBN and the reason Burke and Wills died in the desert (did you know that?!).
 A beautiful picnic area, kiosk and fascinating historic precinct.
 Also perhaps the best home made vanilla slice you've ever had!
 Only 5 minutes drive or 10 minutes ride from the centre of town.
 In fact we reckon you could ride there faster than you could drive there.
 And there's a bike path all the way from town along the stunning Todd River.